What is the Fourth Annual Wear Pants to Church Day?

 Are women going against LDS Church policy by wearing pants to Sunday services?

-No. Scott Trotter, an LDS spokesman, responded to last year’s event by saying “Attending church is about worship and learning to be followers of Jesus Christ.
+No. Scott Trotter, an LDS spokesman, responded to the 2012 event by saying “Attending church is about worship and learning to be followers of Jesus Christ.
 Generally church members are encouraged to wear their best clothing as a sign of respect for the Savior, but we don’t counsel people beyond that” (Dec.
 11, 2012).

-Who is organizing the Second Annual Wear Pants to Church Day?
+Who is organizing the Third Annual Wear Pants to Church Day?

 Jerilyn Hassell Pool is a wife of one and a mother of five.
 She lives in Oregon where she has served as a Primary chorister, a Gospel Doctrine teacher, a Sunday School teacher, a member of Primary and Young Women presidencies and currently serves as the accompanist for the local Spanish branch and the sacrament meeting chorister in her home ward.

 Nancy Ross lives with her husband and two children in Utah.
-She has served as a counselor in the Primary presidency, a Young Women’s secretary, an Early Morning Seminary teacher, an Activity Days leader, a Primary teacher, and a Relief Society pianist.
-She currently serves as a Sunbeam teacher in her ward.
+She has served as a counselor in the Primary presidency, a Young Women’s secretary, an Early Morning Seminary teacher, an Activity Days leader, a Primary teacher, and a Relief Society teacher.
+She currently serves as the Relief Society pianist in her ward.

 When will this event be happening?